Hierarchy of percolation patterns in a kinetic replication model: Model and Methods

 The above probabilistic rules of the model are presented in Table~\ref{RulesTab} and visualized in Fig.~\ref{Patterns}a.
 The kinetic process \eqref{ModDef} can be considered as directed percolation on the (1+1) (space-time) lattice shown in Fig.~\ref{Patterns}; its absorbing (active) phase is non-percolative (percolative) phase on the 2D lattice, respectively.
 This model was introduced and studied in \cite{Chitov:2015}.
 It can be considered as a modification of the well-known model of the directed bond percolation (BDP) \cite{Hinrichsen:2000}.

 The absorbing-active phase transition is probed by the order parameter

 where \(\langle \ldots \rangle\) denotes averaging over random trials, such that $\rho(\infty) =0$ in the absorbing phase, while in the active phase $0<\rho(\infty) \leq 1$.
-In spite of the seemingly local form of $\rho(t)$, it detects nonlocal ordering in the active phase giving simultaneously the probability of existence of a path (string) \cite{Chitov:2016} connecting active sites in the time interval $[0,t]$.
+In spite of the seemingly local form of $\rho(t)$, it detects nonlocal properties of the active phase, giving simultaneously the probability of existence of a path (string) \cite{Chitov:2016} connecting active sites in the whole time interval $[0,t]$.
 This is a consequence of the fact that every filled site must have at least one ancestor at the preceding time step, as follows from the transfer probabilities of the model \eqref{ModDef}.

-For transitions with a local order parameter, coarse graining (e.g., the Kadanoff-Wilson scheme) cannot yield new critical points, i.e., the coarse-grained and the original order parameters appear simultaneously.
-It has been numerically confirmed for several models \cite{Chitov:2016} that the same is not true for nonlocal percolation order.
-Coarse graining implemented via construction of a new \textit{percolative backbone} made out of some connected subsets (mini-clusters) of the original sites engenders cascades of transitions when distinct percolative patterns (order parameters) emerge within the active phase.
+As known, coarse graining (e.g., the Kadanoff-Wilson scheme) implemented for a local order parameter cannot yield new critical points, i.e., the coarse-grained and the original order parameters appear simultaneously.
+This is one of the foundations of the Wilson renormalization-group theory of critical phenomena \cite{Wilson:1974}.
+The same is not true for percolation: coarse graining implemented via construction of different percolative (geometric) patterns, as defined above, engenders cascades of transitions, when distinct order parameters emerge within the active phase.
+It has been numerically confirmed for several models \cite{Chitov:2015,Chitov:2016}.

 We will study the critical properties of the model \eqref{ModDef} using the finite-size scaling analysis of the raw MC data.
 For the DP class transition one needs three independent exponents \cite{Hinrichsen:2000}.
 In the active phase the order parameter near the absorbing-active transition scales as: